Zangief: Appearances

-In other media

-Live-action

 In the live-action Street Fighter movie, Zangief is portrayed by Andrew Bryniarski.
 He is once again a lackey of Bison's, only this time he has a good heart (though he is extremely simple-minded) and truly believes Bison's propaganda that the A.N. are the enemies of world peace and freedom.
 Zangief gives Ryu and Ken their signature white and red gis, which are actually training uniforms for Bison's men.
 During the climactic battle, Zangief battles E. Honda.
 After the battle ends, he is told by Dee Jay that Bison was in fact the enemy and had been fooling Zangief the whole time.
 To redeem himself, Zangief helps Ryu and Ken hold the emergency exit door open for the hostages to escape.
 He is last seen complementing Guile's bravery and gives him the Bison salute, which Guile turns into a thumbs-up.

-Zangief appears in almost every Street Fighter movie adaptation to date, save for Street Fighter: The Legend of Chun-Li.

 Dutch bodybuilder and actor Olivier Richters will be portraying Zangief in the upcoming reboot.